 MACROGLOSSINAE, SPHINGIDAE, BOMBYCOIDEA

-(Photo: courtesy of Dominic Funnell, from Caravonica, Queensland)
+(Photo: courtesy of Dominic Funnell, Caravonica, Queensland)

-The adult moths of this species have patterned brown or grey forewings, and yellow or orange hindwings with a brown border.
+The adult moths have patterned brown or grey forewings, and yellow or orange hindwings with a brown border.
 The forewings each have a recurve on both the hind and outer margins.
 The hindwings each have a recurve on the outer margin near the tornus.
 The abdomen has four white markings along each side.
 The moth has a wingspan of about 6 cms.

 The species occurs in

 This species is similar to, and was thought to be a subspecies of Hippotion brennus, particularly as the genitalia are the same.
 However the caterpillars and the adult moths can be reliably distinguished, so it is thought to be a distinct species.

 Melbourne University Press, 1990, pl.
 16.11.

 William Forsell Kirby,

 Notes on the new or rare Sphingidae in the Museum of the Royal Dublin Society,